kairosity/mp3-snapathon/README.md

 ## Design Considerations

-With this application's design I wanted to merge the feeling of a fun gamified application with the idea of a dimly lit museum.
+When designing this application, I wanted to merge the feeling of a fun gamified application with the idea of a dimly lit museum.
 Essentially I wanted it to be both extroverted and introverted, not too much colour as that would detract from the photography, but it needed enough punch to be noticeable, so I went with a dark tone for the backgrounds, a light grey for most of the text and a dark yellow accent colour.
 Yellow is a creative colour, so I think it meshes well